tgkhang/HCMUS-CSC13001-WindowsProgramming/README.md

 1. Open the solution in Visual Studio 2022
 2. Make sure you have the Windows App SDK installed
 3. Build and run the application

+### Run App
+- You can run the exe file in release folder.
+Or running app directly from visual studio.
+- Please start docker and api before running app.
+- If the QR payment is not active you need to go to folder src/POS For Small Shop/Services/QRService.cs, and adding you api key from (vietQR).

 ## Development
 - The application follows MVVM architecture